 Montessori practical life activities are real, everyday tasks - washing hands, pouring water, preparing food, sweeping - that help children build independence, concentration, coordination, and a sense of order.
-In Montessori environments, Practical Life is typically organized into four broad categories: care of self, care of the environment, control of movement, and grace and courtesy.
+In Montessori environments, Practical Life is typically organized into five areas: care of self, care of the environment, food preparation, control of movement, and grace and courtesy.
+These exercises form the foundation of every Montessori classroom and are among the easiest to replicate at home.

 This guide gives you 40 practical life ideas plus a clear, Montessori-aligned method to present each activity at home so your child can do it independently (and actually enjoy doing it).